sahil-shah0203/phase-masknet/README.md

 The goal is to use these phase masks in **metasurfaces** for **holographic projection** and ultimately accelerate **additive manufacturing** workflows.

 This repository contains:
-- `phase_mask_training.ipynb`: Train PhaseMaskNet on cross-sectional slices.
+- `phase_mask_training.ipynb`: Train PhaseMaskNet on single-layer cross-sectional slices.
 - `phase_mask_inference.ipynb`: Load a trained model and generate phase masks without retraining.
-- `phase_mask_multilayer_training.ipynb`: Train a model to predict a single phase mask for multi-layer holographic projection.
+- `phase_mask_multilayer_training.ipynb`: Train PhaseMaskNet to handle multi-layer (3-depth) projection.
-- `phase_mask_multilayer_inference.ipynb`: Load a trained multi-layer model and run predictions.
+- `phase_mask_multilayer_inference.ipynb`: Load and run predictions for multi-layer projections.

 ---